 - Gently mix together ground burger, parsley, garlic, eggs, breadcrumbs, wine, a good pinch of salt and pepper.
 Let sit for about 30 minutes.

-- Shape small meatballs into about one inch rounds by rolling between your hands.
+- Shape into small meatballs about one inch round by rolling between your hands.

-- Once all meatballs are all browned, add to tomato sauce.
+- Once all meatballs are browned, combine meatballs and tomato sauce in pan.

 - Pour in saffron liquid and gently stir to combine.
 Let simmer about 10-20 minutes.
 Taste and add additional pepper and salt if needed.

 - Serve with sliced rustic bread to mop up the tomato sauce.

 - In a separate large pot heat oil.
 Add onion and cook until translucent.

 - Pour in tomatoes, breaking up the whole ones.

 - Simmer for 15-20 minutes allowing flavours to combine.

 - Using an immersion blender, puree tomatoes.
 Keep warm.